ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 Then wait quite a long time while many packages get downloaded and installed.

 ### Two common file formats and programs in population genomics
 Genomic data is typically stored in one of two formats: **PLINK** and **vcf**.
 Programs can be used to interchange between the two.
-These are text files, so can be viewed using a text editor, but there is no expectation that these should be edited manually. vcf files typically end in `.vcf`.
-Plink files
+These were originally text files, so can be viewed using a text editor, but there is no expectation that these should be edited manually.
+Typically, compressed binary versions of the text files are used. vcf files are highly structured and complex and typically end in `.vcf`.
+The binary variant ends with `.bcf'.
+PLINK files are simpler, with similar information to a vcf represented in two or three files, with endings `.ped` and `.map` for text versions and `.bed`, `.fam`, and `.bim` for compressed binary versions.
+The ped/bed files contain the genotype information, the fam file contains some of the information in the ped relating to phenotypes.
+The map file contains the location (chromosome, base position) of each variant.

 ### To obtain the wolf data from Dryad
 The vcf file we are going to work with can be found in [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.c9b25)